Baller (song)

 It gained popularity across Europe in the weeks after Eurovision and experienced strong chart success throughout the continent.
 It reached number one in Lithuania and Latvia, the top five in Germany, Switzerland, Luxembourg and Austria as well as the top 10 in Finland and Poland.
-"Baller" is the first Eurovision Song Contest entry from Germany performed entirely in German since 1998.

 Background and composition

 Following his highly anticipated comeback to television in 2024, German entertainer and songwriter Stefan Raab was announced as the head presenter of the 2025 selection through a show called Chefsache ESC 2025 – Wer singt für Deutschland?
 After multiple unsatisfying placements in previous years, German broadcasters ARD and RTL joined forces with Raab to help select a candidate.
 The Austrian music duo Abor & Tynna who had previously opened for Nina Chuba's Glas tour in 2024 entered the contest as one of nearly 3,300 contestants.

-"Baller" was released as the lead single for their debut studio album Bittersüß on 24 January 2025.
+"Baller" was released as the lead single for their debut studio album, Bittersüß, on 24 January 2025.
 The song is a "modern German pop song" with stylistic effects that reminded Raab of the works of Udo Lindenberg.
 The song was self-written and self-produced by the duo alongside producer Alexander Hauer.
 Accompanied by Tynna's "husky" vocals and a "catchy" hook, it combines elements of electronic music and hip-hop.

 On 25 April 2025, a Hungarian version titled "Lángra gyújtom az eget" ("I'll Set the Sky on Fire") was released, which changed the song's composition to an acoustic ballad.